cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 Even though in case of business vault transformations, not all of the model will be loaded, a minimal declaration of more then just the loaded tables model is mandatory.
 By doing so, we gain the following benefits:
 - table structures can be copied from other pipelines and need only minimal adaption
-- Syntax regarding relation declaration and link key composition don't change
+- Syntax regarding relation declaration and link key composition stay the same
 - Name consistency for the hub/link is given through structure (no need to check, no source for mistakes)

-The option to reduce the syntax to only loaded tables was prototyped first.
+*Side note:* The option to reduce the syntax to only loaded tables was prototyped first.
 It became a declaration and consistency
 nightmare, when multiple target tables used the same key and relation specific mappings came into play.
-To many exceptions from the approved syntax had to be invented and blow up the simple rules, that had been created for the "normal" data vault pipeline.
+To many exceptions from the approved syntax had to be invented and blew up the simple rules, that had been created for the "normal" data vault pipeline.

+## Extention key word syntax
+Keywords, that are not part of the dvpd core syntax, have to have a prefix, starting with "x" and an extention identifier. (e.g. "xdbt_column_is_multi_active_key" with "xdbt" beeing the prefix for the dbt extention
+)
+These keywords will not be evaluated by a dvpd compiler but get copied to corresponding elements in the compiler output (dvpi) depending on
+- the dvpd element, it was set
+- dedicated name elements in the key word (e.g. "column" in "xdbt_load_is_multi_active_key")

+The core syntax reference and dvpi reference document explain the mapping rules for extention keywords in the **x???_????..** paragraphs.

 ## Model Profile
 All **basic properties of the data vault model and loading**, are defined in a model profile.